 Once approved, a qualified applicant continues to receive tax relief as long as the applicant is the property owner/occupant, and the household income does not exceed \$30,000.
 Applicants are no longer required to file annually.
 An application can be downloaded from the web link, above.

 Dates are subject to change.
-Income amount may change in 2023.
+Income amount and requirements may change in 2024.
+Call the office at the number above to verify.

 Allegheny County Act 50 Homestead/Farmstead Exclusion